paymill/paymill-shopware/Frontend/PaymPaymentCreditcard/lib/v2/README.md

         $transactionsObject->create($params);

+# Since Version X there is a new interface allowing easier usage of the lib regarding payment processes.
+# This class called paymentProcessor is located in the Services directory.

 # API versions

 The master branch reflects the newest API version, which is v2 for now.
 In order to use an older version just checkout the corresponding tag.